Fireguard Fire Resisting Roller Shutter DoorsCertified fire rated roller shutters - Rated from 1 to 4 hours Download

 Fireguard fire-shutter technical specification

 Note: the product specifications below are based on our products range and do not reflect on products available throughout the industry as a whole.
-FireGuard FS50 and FireGuard FS75 are our product names for fire rated rolling shutters as manufactured by Priory Doors, who are a recognised UK manufacturer of quality fire shutter products.
-All Priory fire resistant rolling shutters are manufactured in accordance with the construction products directive 89 / 106 / EC and the E C machinery directive 2006 / 42 / EC.
+FireGuard FS50 and FireGuard FS75 are our product names for fire rated rolling shutters as manufactured by a select number of manufacturers who manufacture for us and are a recognised UK manufacturers of quality fire shutter products.
+All our fire resistant rolling shutters are manufactured in accordance with the construction products directive 89 / 106 / EC and the E C machinery directive 2006 / 42 / EC.

 We no longer supply non - motorised fire shutters